DeveloperDunne/Footballer-Hangman/README.md

 ### The correct answer:

-- If correct you will be advised you are right and all blank spaces in which that letter is correct will fill in to give you a better idea of who the footballer may be.
+- If correct you will be advised you are right and all blank spaces in which that letter is correct will be filled in to give you a better idea of who the footballer may be.
 You will then be asked to choose another letter.

 ![Correct answer](./readme-images/correct-answer.webp)

 ### The wrong answer:

-- However, if you enter a letter which is not one of the chosen footballer you will be told you are wrong and shown how many guesses you have left.
+- However, if you enter a letter which is not one of the chosen footballers you will be told you are wrong and shown how many guesses you have left.
 - The hangman picture will update with each wrong answer.
 - If you run out of guesses it will show you the correct answer and ask if you wish to play again.